RoiShukrun1/Tech-Tube/README.md

 - In web The above icons located to the right of the search tab have the following functions, from left to right:
   Toggle dark mode, Upload New Video, Login.
 - In the App: The login button is located in the bottom right corner,the dark mode button is in the upper left corner, the add video button is in the middle of the bottom section.
+- Pressing the publisher image in the main page and video watch page will navigate to publisher page

 ## Working process